I always thought that the

 I however didn’t find much importance in using the extension by default right away, since I never really used other shells besides Bash.
 And

 .bash just adds two characters to filenames.
 I also thought Bash was the only significant shell in the Linux world.
-I found it true, at least before Zsh released 5.0 (or maybe a little earlier) and adapted some important array parameter expansion syntaxes from Ksh/Bash; and also when only few talked about compatiblity and POSIXism.
+I found that true, at least before Zsh released 5.0 (or maybe a little earlier) and adapted some important array parameter expansion syntaxes from Ksh/Bash; and also when only few talked about compatiblity and POSIXism.

 But I now start to find it to become more necessary, especially with my publicly shared scripts.